HazemKaroui/Trackd/README.md

 ---

 ## Architecture
-The app is layed out like so

 ![architecture](readme/architecture.png)

-It's made out of 3 Golang microservices that communicate with a Flask gateway using gRPC.
+The app is layed out into 3 Golang microservices that communicate with a Flask gateway using gRPC.
 The gateway provides a REST API to be consumed by a headless webapp.

 ### Auth